Turkish Cuisine: A Complete Guide to Turkish Food & Drinks

 Turkish tea

-Tea gardens (cay bahcesi) abound in Istanbul.
-These open-air gardens, usually located in areas with stunning panoramic views, also serve fruit juice, colas, and some Turkish food like sandwiches and ‘tost’ (grilled sandwiches).
-More traditional tea gardens serve their tea with a semaver (a metal teapot), and in some tea gardens, you’ll even find nargile (water pipe) for smoking an array of fruit-flavored tobacco.
-The tea gardens of Moda and Emirgan are popular choices among café-goers.
+Tea gardens (cay bahcesi) abound in Istanbul, open-air and often set up where the panoramic views are.
+They pour fruit juice and colas too, and serve sandwiches and tost (grilled sandwiches).
+The more traditional gardens brew with a semaver (a metal teapot), and some offer nargile (water pipe) with an array of fruit-flavored tobacco.
+The tea gardens of Moda and Emirgan are favorites among cafe-goers.

 Turkish coffee

-Afterward, you can perhaps find someone who can read your future from the coffee grounds, which is still very popular in Turkey among both the older and younger residents.
+Afterward, you can perhaps find someone to read your future from the coffee grounds, a practice still popular in Turkey among old and young alike.

 Ayran